|Manufacturer:||Consolidated Aircraft, Buffalo, NY|

 |Max Speed:||105 Mph|

 Constructed in June of 1930, the aircraft was initially assigned to the 13th School Group at March Field.
-Ten months later in April 1931, March Field converted from a training facility to a fighter-bomber station.
-30-385 was transferred to the Department of Commerce in Long Beach California, three short years later the aircraft was released from government service and sold into the civilian market.
+Ten months later, in April 1931, March Field converted from a training facility to a fighter-bomber station.
+As a result, aircraft 30-385 was transferred to the Department of Commerce in Long Beach California., Three years later the aircraft was released from government service and sold into the civilian market.